Chris56974/sorting_visualizer_clone/README.md

 This project is a clone of [Clement Mihailescu's Sorting Visualizer](https://github.com/clementmihailescu/Sorting-Visualizer).

-My implementation uses the CanvasAPI and CSS Grid, all bundled together with my [Webpack5 Template](https://github.com/Chris56974/Webpack5-TS-Template).
+My implementation uses the CanvasAPI for animations, CSS Grid for responsiveness, Jest for algorithms, and [Webpack](https://github.com/Chris56974/Webpack5-TS-Template) for bundling my application.

 ## Takeaways